Importer for Krita (.kra, .krz) and OpenRaster (.ora) images and animations

 Any Krita (.kra/.krz) and OpenRaster (.ora) files in your project will be recognized as assets and show their preview.
 Simply multi-select assets and pick an importation method in the inspector, then click Apply.
 Whenever you edit any of those files externally, it will be reimported automatically!

-If you prefer to import textures and sprites directly as sub-assets, you also have a few options using the Import Image method, which never requires Krita.
+If you prefer to import textures and sprites directly as sub-assets, you also have a few options using the Import Image method, which doesn't require Krita.